-As of January 31, 2015, we had \$872.9 million of carrying value outstanding on our long-term debt.
-The difference in the carrying value of the debt and the principal is due to the unamortized discount on these instruments that will accrete to face value of the debt over the term of the debt.
+As of August 1, 2015, we had \$873.2 million of carrying value outstanding on our long and short term debt.
+The difference in the carrying value of the debt and the principal is due to the unamortized discount on these instruments that will accrete to the face value over the term of the debt.
 Our debt obligations consist of the following: